paritytech/chatbot/README.md

 Run `npm run ask`

 Before running this command, please make sure that the embeddings were generated in the previous step.

+The chatbot will ask you to enter a question.
+Once you enter a question, it will query the OpenAI API and return the most relevant answer.
+You can run this command again to ask another question.

 ## License